Kelowna Rockets Preseason Update: Prospects Pushing for Roster Spots

 Those two — Quiring and Poole — were much improved from the previous weekend against Victoria.
 Granted, Poole was credited with two assists in that win over the Royals — one of which should have went to Mofford — but he seemed a half-step behind the play before catching up against Prince George.

-“They both made some plays and saw a lot of ice, so it was nice,” said Foote, noting the assistant coaches did a good job in shortening the bench for the third period to allow the bubble players more opportunity to shine.
+“They both made some plays and saw a lot of ice, so that was nice,” said Foote, noting the assistant coaches did a good job in shortening the bench for the third period to allow the bubble players more opportunity to shine.
 “It allowed them to get a little bit more involved, and they got some confidence.

 “These guys are young and they are going to be nervous for the first couple games.
 Any young guy, once you get a couple games under your belt, you get some more confidence, you get more acclimatized to the environment … and I think they showed that tonight.”